 No, it isn’t.
 Those are myths.

 The argument is that mercury, a highly toxic metal, is no longer a threat.
-Mercury content in batteries has decreased significantly since passage of the 1996 Battery Act, which also changed their classification from hazardous waste to non-toxic or non-hazardous.
-Some argue that naturally occurring metals in batteries pose no threat to the environment.
+Mercury content in batteries has decreased significantly since the passage of the 1996 Battery Act, which also changed their classification from hazardous waste to non-toxic or non-hazardous.12 Some argue that naturally occurring metals in batteries pose no threat to the environment.

 But why take the chance while the experts argue it out?
 Any single-use disposable item is now a threat anyway because of the sheer volume of items we throw away.

-Image by acunha1973 on Pixabay
+Image by acunha1973 on Pixabay.

 So can alkaline batteries be recycled?